ftrackhq/ftrack-connect-unreal-engine/README.md

 Due to the limitation of the the current system, publishers for other assets types (eg: geometry, rig etc...) will be shown on asset level, but won't be working.

-Is Currently possible to publish only image_sequence asset (see documentation for details) on shot level.
+Is Currently possible to publish only image_sequence asset (see documentation for details).

-**file formats**

-Current integration lacks of support for import of Almebic files.